Why You Should See a Naturopathic Doctor If You Have Breast Cancer

 What does this mean for a woman diagnosed with breast cancer?

 A diagnosis of breast cancer can be a very emotional time for a woman.
 Ultimately, I find myself in the role as a trusted advocate, and my patients know that I am looking out for them.
 During this difficult time, it is always best to talk with an oncologist and see what they recommend for treatment.
 Generally, I will support the recommendations of the oncologist and help my patients make the most informed decisions.

-It is never too soon after receiving a breast cancer diagnosis to begin a treatment program.
-In my practice, a breast cancer program starts with a basic dietary and lifestyle plan, along with a nutraceutical regimen that is based on the stage and type of breast cancer that a woman has, as well as where she is in her standard cancer treatment.
-A physical exam is also included in the consultation, and recent blood work, and other pertinent tests and information will also be required.
+It is never too soon after receiving a breast cancer diagnosis to begin a naturopathic supportive program.
+In my practice, a breast cancer program starts with a basic dietary and lifestyle plan, along with a nutraceutical regimen that is based on the stage and type of breast cancer that a woman has, her particular biochemistry and physiology, as well as where she is in her standard cancer treatment.
+A physical exam may also be included in the consultation, and recent blood work, and other pertinent tests and information will also be required.
 Due to my background in psychology, I also focus on addressing common mental-emotional issues associated with breast cancer, such as stress, anxiety, depression, and grief, as well as other important mental emotional factors that can have a major impact on survival rates as well as on a patient’s quality of life.

 Once a patient has begun her standard cancer treatment, I will adjust the program accordingly to help support the side effects of surgery, radiotherapy and chemotherapy.
 The program will continue to be adjusted as necessary based on what is needed while we work together.

 Here are some of the ways I work with women with breast cancer:

 - I can help explain in great detail the standard breast cancer treatment you will receive from your oncologist and treat the many side effects associated with it.